winain7788/docker-redmine/README.md

 ## OS Prerequiste Tasks
 This case refers to "Linux - Ubuntu 18LTS".

-1) Insall docker and docker-compose.
+1) Install docker and docker-compose.
 The command will be different if you use another Linux distribution.
 ``` bash
 $ sudo apt update
 $ sudo apt upgrade